scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

      // Option 2: Make entity public (no roles) trait Post { ... }  // OK: public entities have all actions

-     // Option 3: Entity grants don't help (they don't provide save/insert) trait Post extends Member
+     // Option 3: Action grants don't help (they don't provide save/insert) trait Post extends Member
        with updating[Member]
        with deleting[Admin] { ... }  // Still ERROR: save, insert not available
      ```
 2. ✓ At least one role can query (has `query` or `read` access) - Not required for public entities
 3. ✓ At least one role can save (has `save` access) - Not required for public entities
-4. ✓ Entity grants reference roles in entity baseline
+4. ✓ Action grants reference roles in entity baseline
-5. ✓ Entity grants only grant to roles lacking the action access (warning if redundant)
+5. ✓ Action grants only grant to roles lacking the action access (warning if redundant)
 6. ✓ Attribute `.only/.exclude` reference roles in entity baseline
 7. ✓ Attribute `.updating` references roles in entity baseline
 8. ✓ Attribute `.updating` only grants to roles lacking update access (warning if redundant)
+9. ✓ **Action grants must be compatible with attribute restrictions** - Roles granted `updating[R]` or `deleting[R]` must have access to all entity attributes
+   - Validation ensures roles can't update/delete entities with attributes they can't access
+   - Example of invalid entity:
+     ```scala
+     trait Document extends Member with Admin
+       with deleting[(Member, Admin)] {  // ERROR: Member can't access secretNotes val title = oneString
+       val secretNotes = oneString.only[Admin]
+     }
+     ```
+   - Error message guides fix:
+     ```
+     Entity grants deleting to role 'Member' but attribute 'secretNotes' is restricted with .only[Admin] A role cannot delete an entity if it cannot access all attributes
+     ```
+   - Valid alternatives:
+     ```scala
+     // Option 1: Only grant delete to Admin with deleting[Admin]

+     // Option 2: Allow Member to access secretNotes val secretNotes = oneString.only[(Member, Admin)]
+     ```
+10. ✓ **Action grants respect `.exclude[R]` restrictions** - Similar validation for `.exclude[R]`
+   - Ensures roles granted updating/deleting aren't excluded from any attributes

 ---